eth-sri/dl2/README.md

 ```

 ## Installation
-Run with `python 3.6`.
+DL2 was developed and tested with with `python 3.6`, but should also work with newer versions.
-Install requirements `pip install -r requirements.txt`.
+All requirements can be installed via `pip install -r requirements.txt`.

-Afterwards the folder dl2lib can be imported as a python library.
+Afterwards the folder dl2lib can be imported as a python library (for details see examples).

 ## Reproducing Results and Examples
 For examples see the files in`training` and `querying`, which implement the experiments from the paper.